cogdog/voicemixer/README.md

 Then, I select each sub clip, and Use File

 ### Customizing the Web Page

-Swap in your own nackground image for `images/background.jpg`
+Swap in your own background image for `background.jpg` suggested size at least 1200px x 630px.

+Also, if desired, create your own favicon to replace the blender one, 64x64px png saved as `shortcut-icon.png`

 Next edit `index.html` to modify the screen text as follows below.
+All areas to edit are indicated in the source HTML with comments starting like:

+`<!-- voicemixer edit: change the prompt -->`

+The suggested edits include:

+* title tag
+* meta description (if you like nice google results)
+* Meta Tags for preview display in social media (e.g. twitter cards, facebook) easily generated https://www.opengraph.xyz
+* the headline site title, e.g. **Emily Dickinson Voice Mixer**
+* the description below the title, can be whatever HTML you like
+* image attribution or whatever else you want in the footer

+If you are brave enough to fork this repo, slice and dice audio, I hope some manual HTML editing is not too much!

+### Github Page Publishing

+If you are running your mixer from here (and I think it's the way to go) once you have made edits, uploaded your own audio, go to your repo's **Settings** then click **Pages** on the left.
+Under Source from the menu under **select  branch"" chose `main` then under Folder select `root`.
+Press Save and your mixer will be published onder your own github.io space.

+## Actual Examples

+* OEG Voices Intro Mixer https://cogdog.github.io/mixvoices/ -- (used for [OEG Voices Podcast](http://voices.oeglobal.org))
+* Generador de introducción de voces aleatorias OEG https://cogdog.github.io/mixvoices/es/ --  (the same introduction but for [the episodes recorded in Spanish](https://podcast.oeglobal.org/shows/spanish/))
+* CLMOOC Poem Voice Mixer https://dogtrax.github.io/voicewordpoem/ -- (Kevin Hodgson figured ou how to di this befire I  had any documentation, go @dogtrax!)

 ## History

+* **Apr 9, 2022** Wow, actual documentation, woah.
-* **Mar 22, 2022** bug fixes and addition of the Share button capability
+* **Mar 22, 2022** bug fixes, move settings into separate config.js and addition of the Share button capability
 * **Feb 5, 2022** first commit just to hang a demo.